Why would introverts want to build an online community?

 Such a name should be attractive to any introvert looking to enhance their strategic thinking and planning skills.

-By being specific, the name of an online community outlines who it’s designed for and who it is not designed for.
+Specifically, the name of an online community outlines who it’s designed for and who it is not.

 Indeed, interested parties may be welcomed, but there is misalignment if members are not attuned to the stated objectives.